osrf/gazebo_design/insertion_deletion_flow/insertion_deletion_flow.md

     node.Advertise(service, FactoryService))

-Internally, all requests, independently of type, are placed in a single queue.
+Internally, all requests, independently of type, are placed in a single queue:

-They could be stored as protobuf messages for example.
-The queue is processed in order at each `World::Step`.
+* They could be stored as general protobuf messages for example.

+* The queue is processed in order at each `World::Step`.

+* As part of the model destruction, some events might be triggered (which result in work to do in other threads, such as the sensor thread).
+This might need better synchronization or not.

 #### Block B